-The natural gas midstream operations segment currently represents the Company's investment in Enable through its wholly owned subsidiary OGE Holdings.
+The natural gas midstream operations segment represents the Company's investment in Enable through wholly owned subsidiaries, and ultimately OGE Holdings.
 Enable is engaged in the business of gathering, processing, transporting and storing natural gas.
 Enable's natural gas gathering and processing assets are strategically located in four states and serve natural gas production from shale developments in the Anadarko, Arkoma and Ark-La-Tex basins.
-Enable also owns a crude oil gathering business in the Bakken shale formation, principally located in the Williston basin of North Dakota.
+Enable also owns an emerging crude oil gathering business in the Bakken shale formation, principally located in the Williston basin of North Dakota.
 Enable's natural gas transportation and storage assets extend from western Oklahoma and the Texas Panhandle to Alabama and from Louisiana to Illinois.
-For periods prior to the formation of Enable, the natural gas midstream operations segment reflected the consolidated results of Enogex Holdings.

 Enable was formed effective May 1, 2013 by the Company, the ArcLight group and CenterPoint to own and operate the midstream businesses of the Company and CenterPoint.
 In the formation transaction, the Company and the ArcLight group contributed Enogex LLC to Enable and the Company deconsolidated its previously held investment in Enogex Holdings and acquired an equity interest in Enable.
-The Company's contribution of Enogex LLC to Enable met the requirements of being in substance real estate and was recorded at historical cost.
-The general partner of Enable is equally controlled by CenterPoint and OGE Energy, who each have 50 percent management ownership.
-Based on the 50/50 management ownership, with neither company having control, effective May 1, 2013, the Company began accounting for its interest in Enable using the equity method of accounting.
+The Company determined that its contribution of Enogex LLC to Enable met the requirements of being in substance real estate and was recorded at historical cost.
+The general partner of Enable is equally controlled by the Company and CenterPoint, who each have 50 percent management ownership.
+Based on the 50/50 management ownership, with neither company having control, the Company began accounting for its interest in Enable using the equity method of accounting.